gracevivi523/automation-deploy/README.md

 	$ $HOME/automation-deploy

-	5).Run the following shell script to install pre packages(homebrew, awscli, rbenv, ruby-build, ruby, knife-ec2, chef), this may take a while, depends on your cpu.
+	5).Run the following shell script to install pre packages to your workstation, (homebrew, awscli, rbenv, ruby-build, ruby, knife-ec2, chef), this may take a while, depends on your cpu.
 	$ cd $HOME/automation-deploy/scripts/
 	$ sh install_pre_packages.sh